 Once the blackberry liquid has been strained, discard the solid berries and vanilla bean.
 Add 1 cup of sugar to the liquid.
 Bring back to a boil, stirring frequently to dissolve the sugar into the syrup.
 Let the syrup simmer for 5 minutes till the sugar is completely dissolved, skimming any additional foam that rises to the top.
 Remove from heat, pour into a cool bowl, and allow to cool completely (you can stick it in the fridge to speed up the process if you like.

 Pour the cooled simple syrup into a pitcher.
 Stir in 2 cups fresh lemon juice, 2 cups of water and 1 cup bourbon.
 Add ice to the pitcher.
 Taste; you may stir in up to 1/2 cup more bourbon for a stronger kick, if you'd like.
+Alternatively, you can omit the alcohol and add water or sparkling water to taste.
 Serve each glass cold garnished with fresh lemon slice and fresh blackberry.
 I like to skewer them with a wooden skewer for pretty presentation.
 Sip and enjoy responsibly!

 Note: Cocktail can be made kosher using kosher-certified liquor and bottled beverages.
 I’ve only used liquors and ingredients that can be easily obtained with a kosher hechsher.
 For kosher-certified alcohol choices, check out the links below: